-In this section, an algorithm for the simultaneous computation of phase stability and multiphase equilibria of CO2 mixtures with hydrocarbons and nonhydrocarbon components is presented.
-The proposed algorithm overcomes one of the common problems encountered in the calculation of phase equilibria (e.g., when based on the isofugacity condition), that is, that the number of phases which are present at equilibrium are not known a-priori.
-The adopted stability criterion was first presented in the literature by Gupta as an alternative to other approaches (e.g., those proposed by Gautam and Seider, Michelsen,24-26 Wu and Bishnoi, Castier et al.).
-Gupta and coauthors applied such a method to systems for which vapor-liquid-liquid equilibrium (VLLE) conditions can be established, such as the ethanol-ethyl acetate-water system and the CO2-CH4-H2S system.
-This stability criterion was later applied by Ballard and Sloan and by Segtovich et al. to systems involving several phases of interest (including gas hydrates) in order to perform multiphase flashes.
-More recently, Tang and co-workers have extended the algorithm developed by Gupta to compute SVE, SLE, and SLVE of the $CO_2$ -CH4 mixture.
-In their study, the fugacity coefficients of fluid phases (i.e., vapor and liquid) were calculated using GERG-2004 multiparameter equation of state (EoS), while the EoS that described the thermodynamic behavior of solid CO2 was based on the Gibbs free energy method suggested by Jäger and Span.
+In this section, an algorithm for the simultaneous computation of phase stability and multiphase equilibria of CO2 mixtures with hydrocarbons and non-hydrocarbon components is presented.
+The proposed algorithm allows to overcome one of the common problems encountered in the calculation of phase equilibria (e.g., when based on the isofugacity condition)21, i.e. that the number of phases which are present at equilibrium are not known a-priori.
+The adopted stability criterion was first presented in the literature by Gupta22 as an alternative to other approaches (e.g., those proposed by Gautam and Seider,23 Michelsen,24-26 Wu and Bishnoi,27 Castier et al.28).
+Gupta and co-authors applied such method to systems for which vapor-liquid-liquid equilibrium (VLLE) conditions can be established, such as the ethanol-ethyl acetate-water system29 and the CO2-CH4-H2S system.30 This stability criterion was later applied by Ballard and Sloan31 and by Segtovich et al.32 to systems involving several phases of interest (including gas hydrates) in order to perform multiphase flashes.
+More recently, Tang and co-workers33 have extended the algorithm developed by Gupta22 to compute SVE, SLE and SLVE of the CO2-CH4 mixture.
+In their study, the fugacity coefficients of fluid phases (i.e., vapor and liquid) were calculated using GERG-2004 multi-parameter Equation of State (EoS), while the EoS that described the thermodynamic behavior of solid CO2 was based on the Gibbs free energy method suggested by Jäger and Span.34

-In this work, the approach proposed by Gupta has been implemented in a Fortran code to couple phase stability and isothermal-isobaric flash calculations that involve the vapor, liquid, and/or solid phases, with the latter one assumed to consist of pure CO2.
-To our knowledge, this approach has never been applied to phase equilibria involving solid CO2 for multicomponent systems, and the difference with respect to previous literature works, focused on the $CO_2-CH_4$ binary system only, lies in the different thermodynamic models used for the properties of fluid phases and of solid CO2.
-Indeed, in this work, the Peng-Robinson EoS has been used for computing the fugacities of the fluid phases, whereas the fugacity of pure $CO_2$ in the solid phase has been expressed by relating it to the fugacity of pure $CO_2$ in the vapor phase, without any derivation from a hypothetical subcooled liquid fugacity.
-The implementation for multicomponent systems, of which the novelty of this work consists, finds practical application in the study and correct design of many CO2 removal processes operated at low-temperature/cryogenic conditions.
-For example, the proposed algorithm can be used to check if a mixture of interest will form solid CO2 at certain temperature and pressure conditions, such as those at some trays of low-temperature distillation columns that have been recently studied for the sweetening of high $CO_2$ -content natural gases or for the upgrading of biogas.
-Indeed, commercial simulation software often does not take into account the formation of $CO_2(s)$ .
-This is one of the possible applications of the proposed algorithm, which helps determine the operating conditions that ensure the correct operation of processes.
+In this work, the approach proposed by Gupta22 has been implemented in a Fortran code to couple phase stability and isothermal-isobaric flash calculations that involve the vapor, liquid and/or solid phases, with the latter one assumed to consist of pure CO2.
+To our knowledge, this approach has never been applied to phase equilibria involving solid CO2 for multicomponent systems and the difference with respect to previous literature works33, focused on the CO2-CH4 binary system only, lies in the different thermodynamic models used for the properties of fluid phases and of solid CO2.
+Indeed, in this work, the Peng Robinson EoS has been used for computing the fugacities of the fluid phases, whereas the fugacity of pure CO2 in the solid phase has been expressed by relating it to the fugacity of pure CO2 in the vapor phase, without any derivation from a hypothetical subcooled liquid fugacity.
+The implementation for multicomponent systems, the novelty of this work consists of, finds practical application in the study and correct design of many CO2 removal processes operated at lowtemperature/cryogenic conditions.
+For example, the proposed algorithm can be used to check if a mixture of interest will form solid CO2 at certain temperature and pressure conditions, such as those at some trays of low-temperature distillation columns that have been recently studied for the sweetening of high CO2-content natural gases35 or for the upgrading of biogas.36 Indeed, commercial simulation software often do not take into account the formation of $CO_2(s)$.
+This is one of the possible applications of the proposed algorithm, which helps determining the operating conditions that ensure a correct operation of processes.

 The theoretical background for the algorithm implemented in this work is outlined in the Supporting Information, for the sake of clarity.
-In the following, the implementation of the algorithm is discussed, which requires the following input data, as illustrated in Figure 1: temperature T, pressure P, and the global composition ( $z_i$ refers to the mole fraction of the ith component in the feed stream).
+In the following, the implementation of the algorithm is discussed, which requires the following input data, as illustrated in Figure 1: temperature T, pressure P, and the global composition (z_i refers to the mole fraction of the i-th component in the feed stream).